What is About Blank and Why Do I See it?

 - Select Clear Data.

-You can shortcut to this with Ctrl + Shift + Delete if you prefer.
+You can shortcut steps 1 through by 4 by just hitting Ctrl + Shift + Delete if you prefer.
 Either way, delete everything there is to delete and restart Chrome.
-You should no longer see About:Blank.
+You should no longer see “About:Blank” popping up occasionally.

 - Open Chrome and select the three dot menu icon.